C242-PS458-ByeTrash/ByeTrash/README.md

     alt="ByeTrash Logo">
 </p>

-# ByeTrash: Solusi Modern untuk Pengelolaan Sampah
+# ByeTrash: A Modern Solution for Waste Management

 **ByeTrash** is an innovative platform that leverages digital technology to facilitate more effective, efficient, and sustainable waste management.
 With smart prediction-based features, we aim to create a better waste management ecosystem.